GithHayden/IQ-Riddle-Game/README.md

     4. Responsive Testing: Used Chrome Dev tools to inspect application on various device sizes.
         1. Bug/Expected Output - Startgame.html not responsive and skewed on all but a large screen.
 Issue - Issue - [OPEN BUG, NOTED WITHIN TO DO NOTES TO FIX]

 ### Final Deployment
-README: Finalised & spellchecked.
+1. Backup Project - Github:
-* Heroku: Deploy final version of code.
-Provide instructions on how project was deployed to Heroku.
+2. Host Project - Heroku: Add README instructions on how to deploy to Heroku.
+Add Heroku link for access to application.
-Blank `Cloud 9` workspace created.
-Folders set up and files uploaded/created in line with wireframe.
-`index.html`, `graph.js` and `style.css` updated in parallel.
-HTML, CSS, and JavaScript code written for each section.
-See code commentary for detailed guidance.
-UAT: Final web design inspected via `Cloud 9`, `Run`.
-Responsive web design tested via `Chrome Dev Tools`, `Toggle Device Toolbar`. ``` D3 data visualisation is non-responsive and built for large screens``` therefore, `Bootstrap` containers ONLY are responsive.
-Staged Project Backup: Pushed to `GitHub` repo via `Linux` terminal in incremental stages.

-UAT: Final application inspected via `Cloud 9`, `Run`.
-Responsive web design tested via `Chrome Dev Tools`, `Toggle Device Toolbar`. ``` D3 data visualisation is non-responsive and built for large screens``` therefore, `Bootstrap` containers ONLY are responsive.
+3. README: Finalised & spellchecked.
-Staged Project Backup: Pushed to `GitHub` repo via `Linux` terminal in incremental stages.
+4. Final Project - Github: Pushed to `GitHub` repo via `Linux` terminal.
-Final Project Backup: Pushed to `GitHub` repo via `Linux` terminal.
+5. Final Project - Heroku: Pushed to `Heroku` repo via `Linux` terminal.

-### Developer 'To Do' Notes
+### Developer To Do Notes

-* Current iteration = i1.
-* Subsequent iterations:

 1. Review E2E (incl. clarity of code by refactoring and code commentary).
 Apply improvements.
 2. Revise startgame.html to be responsive on all screen sizes.
 3. Revise startgame.html player/s list to not include duplicated name with every correct answer.
 2. Increase number of riddles, add automated TDD (Test Driven Development) if drives beneficial.
 3. Add numercal scoring system and leaderboard ranking all historic players by highest to lowest scores.
 4. Remove brackets around player name on incorrect answer list, streamline to align styling with players list.